Maxi100a/Olympic_Medals_Predictor/README.md

 To scale up this project, add the data from Tokyo 2020 as well as real-time data input can expand the dataset.
 The models could also be used in other sports competitions to predict the winners based on historical data.
 On the technical side, exploring other machine learning algorithms can show improvement in prediction.
 Additionally, you can exploring different architectures for a neural network.
 This model is as good as it's hardward limitations allow, so if you create a more intricate strucutre, it is possible to improve this model's accuracy.
 Aside from your standard python debugging difficulties, there were no major limitations for this project.

 ### Future Steps
 Following this project, we recommend incoporating more into the final visualization of the models.
 For example, hosting the data on an interactive webserver that allows you to explore the predictions of the models would make for a challenging addition to this project that would elevate it.
-Another example of how you can change this project is instead of dropping the entries with missing columns, fill them in with an average value for that sport.
+Another example of how you can change this project is instead of dropping the entries with missing columns, fill them with an average value grouping by sport.
 If you do this, you will significantly change the size of the dataset which may allow for better model performance.

 ## Setup